Refunds and deferrals

 Test deferrals can be made between test windows within a STAT test cycle only.
 You must request this before the test window closing date.
 Deferrals will not be available if there are no more test sittings in the test cycle.
 Test cycles run from 15 April to 14 April of the following year.

 You can reschedule test sessions within a test window directly with the remote proctoring company up until 72 hours prior to the end of the test window.
 After this point, no more changes can be made.

 If you do not book your ProctorU date and time 72 hours before the test window closing date you will not be able to sit during that test window.
-ACER can defer your test to the next available sitting (administration charge applies).
+You will need to defer your test to the next available sitting (administration charge applies) or forfeit your booking.